 This tour is not recommended for those people who are prone to motion sickness or suffer from back problems.
 It is unbelievably very windy and some part of the road is unpaved and is totally dangerous during wet season.

 Hilo: Hawaii – The Big Island

-The second island to visit on the cruise was Hawaii – The Big Island where the township of Hilo is located.
-Hilo history in brief, is the largest settlement and census-designated place in Hawaii County, Hawaii, United States.
-The town overlooks Hilo Bay, at the base of two shield volcanoes; Mauna Loa, an active volcano and Mauna Kea, a dormant volcano.
-Much of the city is at some risk from lava flows from Mauna Loa.
-Also, Hilo is the home to the University of Hawaii and it is one of the world’s leading producers of macadamia nuts.
+The second island to visit was Hawaii in Hilo, known as the Big Island.
+This island is the largest settlement and census-designated place in Hawaii County.
+The town overlooks Hilo Bay, at the base of two shield volcanoes; Mauna Loa – an active volcano and Mauna Kea – a dormant volcano.
+Much of the island is at some risk from lava flows from Mauna Loa and tourism is less noticeable here in Hilo but there is plenty to do.
+However, it has its share of some of the world’s most extravagant and spectacular natural beauty and attractions.